ordina-jworks/ordina-jworks.github.io/_posts/2017-10-27-JS-Conf-Budapest-day-2.md

 * A reviewee taking all feedback at face value, having a mentality of "see red squiggle, fix red squiggle".
 They just change the code without second thought, as long as it makes the reviewer happy.
-* A reviewers comment is not clearly explained.
+* A reviewer's comment is not clearly explained.
 The reviewee just has to change their code to the reviewers vision.
 * A reviewer is unable to distinguish between stylistic preference and functional difference, which causes nitpicking at syntax.
 Multiple reviewers might even have conflicting visions.